calband/calchart-redesign-old/README.md

 - Integrate Calchart Viewer
 - Integrate the individual continuity generator

+For a visualization of the design, see the [Figma](https://www.figma.com/file/XIkyioLzRlGlpmNiEu47glkQ/Calchart).

 ## Setup

 This project is different from other Comp-Comm projects in that developers will be running the Django server and building the static files locally instead of in a virtual machine (with Vagrant).
 Each of the steps below will list out the requirements needed to install on a developer's computer.